nemanjan00/rf-basics/pres_easy.md

 * Replay attack

-* Using URH (universial radio hacker) to figure out modulation parameters and demodulate data
+* Using URH (universal radio hacker) to figure out modulation parameters and demodulate data

 * YardStickONE and other based CC1101 or similar chips for TX and RX